logo jabes

 value stream

-🤔 Turn the visualisation 90° counter clockwise ⟲.
+🤔 Turn the visualisation 90° counter clockwise ⟲ and move Shape to the bottom.

 Jabes within the 9plane